 Death Away from Home

-When funeral arrangements must unexpectedly be made away from home, The Island Funeral Home and Crematory will assist you in any way that we can.
+When funeral arrangements must unexpectedly be made away from home, The Island Funeral Home and Crematory will assist you in any way possible.